riboseinc/jekyll-theme-open-project-helpers/README.md

-# Helper utils for Open Project gem-based Jekyll theme by Ribose
+# Open Project theme helpers

-This Jekyll plugin is necessary for the Open Project theme to work.
+Jekyll plugin for the Open Project gem-based Jekyll theme by Ribose.

 Currently, its functionality includes filtered tag page generation for open software and specification indexes on an open hub site.